codepo8/developer-advocacy-handbook/get-speaking-opportunities.md

 opportunity also as a networking and advertising opportunity.
 Other presenters, organisers and even conference partners all talk to each other and share opportunities to present.
-Becoming known as someone helpful, nice and easy to work with goes a long way there.
+Becoming known as someone helpful, nice and convenient to work with goes a long way there.